the-alchemist88/Cpp_helper_codes/Templates/templates&type_deduction.md

     baz(arr);
 }
 ```
-In the example above Since TypeTeller is a forward declaration(incomplete class), compiler will complain.
+In the example above, since _TypeTeller_ is a forward declaration(incomplete class), compiler will complain.
 However, in the error message it also adds the type information of template
 parameter T, for each function call.
 Ex:
 ```cpp
 #include <initializer_list>